“The doors we open and close each day decide the lives we live.”

 - Can the skills of a gamer be applicable to the skills a college student will need?

 College is constant change.
 Not just in terms of studying and learning new material, but also in terms of how it is structured.
-If the college is on the quarter system, a student’s classes, teachers, and the hours a student needs to be on campus will change every 11-12 weeks, or 4 times a year.
-Semesters divide an academic year into thirds and may have short intensive sessions in between the main semesters.
+A student’s classes, teachers, and the hours a student needs to be on campus change each term.
+Many students and educators felt a lot of change during the pandemic with greater online offerings and less in person presence.
+Quarters, trimesters, and semesters divide an academic year into thirds or halves and may have short intensive sessions in between the main semesters.
+Some students will take classes in summer sessions and other students not.
 People sometimes use the words quarters and semesters as if they are synonyms because both divide up a school year, but they represent different units of time.

 Dividing up the academic year provides an opportunity for varied learning and developing specialties, but it also means new faces in classes, unknown expectations from new teachers, and juggling a new schedule.
 It means you may have new routes to travel on campus as you make your way to a different building if your college has a large campus.
 If a student is working along with going to college, it may mean negotiating new work hours with a boss and coworkers.
 All of these changes can feel like chaos that comes in like a tidal wave.
 Every term can feel like starting over, especially for students who are not in a specific program yet.
 The beginning of a college experience can seem blurry to a new student trying to navigate the system.